 - 1. Navigate to VDOT's official traffic data publications - 2.
-Select the analysis year. - 3.
-Select the spreadsheet on "Average Daily Traffic Volumes with Vehicle Classification Data on Interstate, Arterial and Primary Routes." - 4.
-Open the spreadsheet and select data from the "AADT" column. - 5.
-Determine the statewide average vehicle occupancy - 6.
+Click on "Traffic Data Publications" for the year of interest.
+It will download a zipped folder. - 3.
+Open "TMS_AADT_Report_2022_PRI_PrimaryInterstate" which includes 2022 AADT Report for Primary and Interstate Highway and select data from the "AADT" column. - 4.
+Determine the statewide average vehicle occupancy - 5.
 Multiply AADT by segment length by average vehicle occupancy to estimate segment level person miles traveled.